olandese/EventGrid/README.md

 # EventGrid

 ## Description
-In this demo, we use Event Grid to publish Azure Subscriptions events to an Azure Function.
+In this demo we use Event Grid to publish Azure Subscriptions events to an Azure Function.
 </BR>
 The Event Grid events will be filtered to be of "Microsoft.Resources.ResourceWriteSuccess" kind.
 </BR>